How Citizens Engage with Climate Authorities on Social Media

 Main Research Article

-The research explores citizen interactions with climate authorities on social media in five Brazilian cities, especially during extreme weather events.
+The research "How citizens engage with the social media presence of climate authorities: the case of five Brazilian cities" is published in npj Climate Action (Nature Portfolio).
+It explores citizen interactions with climate authorities on social media in five Brazilian cities, especially during extreme weather events.
 Using social media analysis, meteorological data, and qualitative methods, it examines how digital platforms shape climate communication.
 The findings highlight engagement patterns that promote awareness and preparedness, showing how online exchanges between citizens and officials can strengthen community resilience in the face of climate challenges.
+Some of the main results are discussed below:

 Research Datasets